Errett Bishop theorems on Complex Analytic Sets: Chow's Theorem Revisited and Foliations with all leaves Compact on K\"ahler Manifolds: Consequences of Bishop's proper mapping theorem

-Here $\pi$ is the usual projection of $\co^{n+1}\setminus\lbrace 0\rbrace$ onto the projective space, so clearly $Cone(X)=\overline{\pi^{-1}[X]}$, and since $\pi$ in an analytic projection, $\pi^{-1}[X]$ is an analytic subset.
-The classical proof uses the fact that the cone is invariant under homothetic transformations to show that the ideal of locally defined holomorphic functions that vanish at the cone has a countable basis, then evoke Hilbert's famous basis theorem which proves that the ring of germs of holomophic functions is Noetherian.
-This shows that $Cone(X)$ is in fact algebraic (see this proof in \cite{Chirka}), but the same result can be proved without algebraic methods with an equally simple proof using only the geometric and analytical tools that we have presented thus far.
-We start the proof of Chow's theorem by citing another consequence of the proper mapping theorem and we give a sketch of the proof.\\

-\begin{theorem} [Bishop] Let $X$ be a purely $k$ dimensional subvariety of $\con$ and let $B(R,0)$ be the standard ball in $\con$ of radius $R$.
-Suppose there is a constant $C\in\re^{+}$ such that then $X$ is algebraic. \end{theorem}
+Here $\pi$ is the usual projection of $\co^{n+1}\setminus\lbrace 0\rbrace$ onto the projective space, so clearly $\textrm{Cone}(X)=\overline{\pi^{-1}[X]}$, and since $\pi$ is an analytic projection, $\pi^{-1}[X]$ is an analytic subset.
+Then from this point on, the classical proof is to use the fact that the cone is homothetic-invariant to show that the ideal of locally defined holomorphic functions that vanish at the cone has a countable basis.
+Then, with Hilbert's basis theorem, it is easy to prove the fact that the ring of germs of holomorphic functions is Noetherian.
+This shows that $\textrm{Cone}(X)$ is in fact algebraic, see \cite{Chirka}, but the same result can be proved without algebraic methods with an equally simple proof using only the geometric and analytical tools we have presented thus far.
+We obtain this result from the following consequence of Bishop's proper mapping Theorem. \begin{theorem}[Bishop] Let $V$ be a purely $k$-dimensional subset of $\con$ and let $B(R,0)$ be the standard ball in $\con$ of radius $R$.
+If there is a constant $C\in\re^{+}$ such that then $V$ is algebraic. \end{theorem} \textbf{Sketch of the proof:} Let $\lbrace R_n\rbrace\subset\re^{+}$ be an unbounded sequence, $R_n\rightarrow\infty$ and define $V_n$ as the image of $V\cap B(0,R_n)$ by the homothety $z\longmapsto z/R_n$, then $\lbrace V_n\rbrace$ is a sequence of analytic sets of the unit ball with $\textrm{Vol}_{2k}(V_n)<C$, and such that $0\in\lim_{n\rightarrow\infty} V_n$.
+Then by the proper mapping theorem, there is a neighborhood of $0$, $\Delta=\Delta_k\times\Delta_{n-k}$ such that the projection on the first factor $\pi_k$ is a $\sigma$-sheeted branched covering for each $V_n\cap\Delta$, since $R_n\rightarrow\infty$ the balls $B(0,R_n)$ cover the whole of $\co^{n+1}$ and we deduce that the projection $\pi_k$ restricted to $V$ is a $\sigma$-sheeted branched covering.
+From this let us construct a set of canonically defining functions for $V$; for each $z\in\con$ we denote